 How IoT Is Changing B2B Business Models

 B2C gets most of the attention when it comes to the Internet of Things (IoT).
-But with B2B applications set to account for nearly 70% of the value IoT unlocks, manufacturers and B2B organizations are adapting their business models to take advantage of the IoT business benefits.
+But with B2B applications set to account for nearly 70% of the value IoT unlocks, manufacturers and B2B organizations are adapting their models to take advantage of the IoT business benefits.
 Let’s take a look at the state of IoT in the B2B landscape.

 What’s the IoT opportunity for B2B?

-Put simply, the Internet of Things is a network of connected devices that collect and exchange data.
-With an ever-growing number of these devices capturing vast amounts of data, IoT products are opening up new opportunities for B2B organizations to grow beyond their traditional markets, drive innovation, and open new revenue streams.
+With an ever-growing number of these IoT devices capturing vast amounts of data, IoT products are creating new opportunities for B2B organizations to grow beyond their traditional markets, drive innovation, and open new revenue streams.

-- Predictive Maintenance – Thanks to sensors collecting data in IoT products, product manufacturers can pre-empt issues and predict when equipment is wearing or is in need of repair.
-According to McKinsey, this could reduce maintenance costs by as much as 40% and halve unplanned downtime.
+- Predictive maintenance.
+Thanks to sensors collecting data in IoT products, product manufacturers can pre-empt issues and predict when equipment is wearing or needs repairing.

-- Optimized Products – By replacing assumptions with real-time data about how products are used by customers, IoT can drastically improve how products are designed, produced, marketed, and serviced.
+- Optimized products.
+By replacing assumptions with real-time data about how products are used by customers, IoT can ultimately improves how products are designed, produced, marketed, and serviced.

-- Inventory Efficiencies – Managing inventory levels and being able to replenish stocks efficiently is a constant challenge for manufacturers.
+- Inventory efficiencies.
+Managing inventory levels and being able to replenish stocks efficiently is an eternal challenge for manufacturers.
 But as IoT products automatically reorder consumables and parts as and when they’re needed, there’s a reduced need to hold large amounts of inventory.

 So how are B2B business models changing to take advantage of these opportunities and unlock new revenue streams?